Gicu104/arch-nas/docs/install-guide.md

 ## Prerequisites

-- Dell Wyse 3040 with at least 2GB of RAM
+- Dell Wyse 3040 with at least 2GB of RAM 8GB of internal storage
 - External HDD (1TB+) for storage
 - A working internet connection